eiriklied/es6-generators/Readme.md

 Generators are coming in ECMAScript 6 and despite the name they look almost identical to functions, with two small differences.

-1. The generator is declarated like a function, only its annotated with an extra `*`.
+1. The generator is declared like a function, only annotated with an extra `*`.
 1. Inside the generator you can use the keyword `yield` in front of any expression.